felix-lang/slist/doc/functionalinterface.rst

   singleton(v)

+TODO.
 Returns a unique list of one element v.

 slist_from_container
 --------------------